CompileZero/elixir-phoenix-learning-kit/projects/1-cards/README.md

 #### Tuples: A collection of different types, but is indexed, which means the order carries some meaning

 `{["elem1","elem2","elem3","elem4"] , ["elem4","elem5","elem6"]}`

+`deck[0] does not work in elixir for lists or tuples, we cannot get an element at the 0th index in this manner.`

+### Pattern Matching: Elixir's replacement for variable assignment which means

+`{hand, deck} = {Hand, The Rest} #Here, Hand list is stored in hand variable, and The Rest list is stored in deck variable.
+In this way both of the values of the tuple can be extraced`

+> Anytime you use equals, think pattern matching